 Kimbra Album Reviews

 Kimbra Johnson was earmarked for stardom early.
-There are videos online of her singing as a pre-teen, while she placed second in New Zealand’s national secondary school rock quest at the age of 14.
+Online videos show her singing as a pre-teen, while she placed second in New Zealand’s national secondary school rock quest at 14.
 But after a generic debut single ‘Deep For You’, she took time out and became more interesting.
 Kimbra’s big break came just before the release of her debut album when she guested on Gotye’s Peter Gabriel-style hit ‘Somebody That I Used To Know’, covered in paint and providing duet vocals.

-The adult Kimbra is something of a conundrum, veering between R&B-infused pop and more experimental fare.
-I probably wouldn’t be aware of Kimbra if it wasn’t for her New Zealand origins – she was born in the same city, Hamilton (also colloquially known as Hamiltron, city of the future), as my wife.
-But she’s well connected, touring with Janelle Monáe and collaborating with Carly Rae Jepsen.
+The adult Kimbra is a conundrum, veering between R&B-infused pop and more experimental fare.
+I probably wouldn’t be aware of Kimbra if it wasn’t for her New Zealand origins.
+She was born in the same city, Hamilton (also colloquially known as Hamiltron, city of the future), as my wife.
+But she’s well connected – she’s toured with Janelle Monáe and collaborated with Carly Rae Jepsen.

 Given Kimbra’s range of interests, it’s perhaps not surprising that she hasn’t made a fully satisfying album yet.
-But all three of her albums have some great moments, and she’s an accomplished vocalist, able to deliver smooth pop or more characterful, rough vocals.
+But her albums have some great moments, and she’s an accomplished vocalist, able to deliver smooth pop or more characterful, rough vocals.

 Kimbra Album Reviews